nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Testing the default CIS mode
 ----------------------------

-Complete the following steps to test the CIS mode for one gateway and two headset devices:
+Complete the following steps to test the unidirectional CIS mode for one gateway and two headset devices:

 1. Make sure that the development kits are still plugged into the USB ports and are turned on.
    After programming, **RGB2** starts blinking green on every device to indicate the ongoing CPU activity on the network core.